kovidgoyal/kitty/docs/remote-control.rst

     kitty -o allow_remote_control=yes -o enabled_layouts=tall

-In order for control to work, :opt:`allow_remote_control` must be enabled in :file:`kitty.conf`.
+In order for control to work, :opt:`allow_remote_control` or :opt:`remote_control_password` must be enabled in :file:`kitty.conf`.
 Here we turn it on explicitly at the command line.

 Now, in the new |kitty| window, enter the command::